trini7y/Udacity-Full-Stack-Developer-ND/README.md

 ## Trivia API
 ##### (https://github.com/trini7y/Udacity-Full-Stack-Developer-ND/tree/master/Trivia)

-his is a quiz game application for learning about some educational topics
+This is a quiz game application for learning about some educational topics

 In this project, the application of creating a secure and fast API and the ability to structure plan, implement, and test an API was applied.